Ambika (Jainism): Etymology

-The name Ambika is a Sanskrit words, that translates to mother.
+The name Ambika is a Sanskrit word, that translates to mother.

-Jain Biography

-Early life
+Legend

-According to Jain text, Ambika is said to have been an ordinary woman named Agnila who became a Goddess.
-She lived in the city of Girinagar with her husband, Soma as per Śhvētāmbara tradition and Somasarman as per Digambara tradition and her two children, Siddha and Budda as per Śhvētāmbara tradition and Shubhanakar and Prabhankara as per Digambara tradition.
+According to Jain texts, Ambika is said to have been an ordinary woman named Agnila who became a Goddess.
+She lived in the city of Girinagar with her husband, Soma and her two children, Siddha and Buddha as per the Śvetāmbara tradition, or with her husband Somasarman and her two children, Shubhanakar and Prabhankara as per the Digambara tradition.

-Offering to Varadatta

-One day, Somasarman invited Brahmins to perform Śrāddha (funeral ceremony) and left Agnila at home.
+One day, Soma invited Brahmins to perform Śrāddha (funeral ceremony) and left Agnila at home.
 Varadatta, the chief disciple of Neminatha, was passing by and asked for food from Agnila to end his month-long fast.
-Somasarman and Brahmins were furious at her as they considered the food to be impure now.
-Somasarman drove her out of the house along with her children; she went up to a hill.
+Soma and Brahmins were furious at her as they considered the food to be impure now.
+Soma drove her out of the house along with her children; she went up a hill.

-Rebirth as Goddess

-She was blessed with power for her virtue, the tree she sat down under became a Kalpavriksha, wish-granting tree, and dry water tank has overflown with water.
-Gods were angry at the treatment with Angila and decided to drown everything in her village but her house.
-After seeing this Somasarman and Brahmins felt this was because of saintliness and went to beg for her forgiveness.
-Upon looking at her husband afraid of punishment Angila committed suicide by jumping off the cliff but was instantly reborn as Goddess Ambika.
+She was blessed with power for her virtue, the tree she sat down under became a Kalpavriksha, wish-granting tree, and dry water tank started overflowing with water.
+Demi-gods were angry at the treatment meted out to Angila and decided to drown the entire village, but her house.
+After seeing this Soma and the Brahmins felt this was because of her saintliness and begged her for forgiveness.
+Upon seeing her husband approach her, afraid of punishment, a scared Angila committed suicide by jumping off the cliff, but she was instantly reborn as Goddess Ambika.
 Her husband was reborn as a lion and he came to her, licked her feet and became her vehicle.
-Neminatha initiated her two sons and Ambika became Neminath's yakshi.
+Neminatha initiated her two sons and Ambika became Neminatha's yakshi.